bensoudarachid/ng-training/README.md

 ### Front End
 - Lazy Loading modules
+- Injectable dependencies like Services, Effects and Guards
+- Ngrx/Store and entities
+- Http Interceptor for injecting Header parameters
 - One Scss file per Angular component
 - Use of Angular Bootstrap Material Design framework
 - Interaction with OAuth2 server inclusive usage of refresh tokens
 - Reactive forms
 - Modal dialogs for login and error messages
-- Http Interceptor
-- Ngrx/Store and entities
 - Usage of Directives
-- Injectable dependencies like services and effects
 - Parallax scrolling